Satisfactory Academic Progress (SAP) Policy

 The quantitative requirement contains the following two components:

 The credit hour completion rate reflects the pace at which students must progress to ensure that they are able to complete their degree program within the maximum timeframe.
 The pace of progression is calculated by dividing the cumulative number of hours the student has successfully completed by the cumulative number of hours the student has attempted.
-All students regardless of classification must earn 75 percent of all hours attempted.
+All students regardless of classification must earn 67 percent of all hours attempted.
 This is a cumulative calculation and includes credits attempted at all schools before and while attending LSU.
-This does note include advanced placement credit.
+This does include college coursework taken while in high school.
+This does not include advanced placement credit.
+Normal rounding rules are used for this calculation.

-The maximum timeframe for students to complete their degree cannot exceed 133 percent of the published length of the academic program.
+The maximum timeframe for students to complete their degree cannot exceed 150 percent of the published length of the academic program.
 Hours are counted starting with the semester the student entered school, even those semesters in which he/she did not receive financial aid.
-The maximum timeframes are listed below:
+See examples below on how to calculate the maximum timeframe:

 |PhD||7 years from start of program|